automl/DACBench/dacbench/container/Container Roadmap.md

 * [ ] Unify the way serialization is handled (currently in the benchmark and in the environment)
 * [ ] Communications via sockets currently via http
 * [ ] set up container registry
 * [ ] Make dependencies separately installable for each benchmark and remove all benchmark dependencies from default since default is to run in container? (or add container extra
 * [ ] command line interface for remote runner / integrate with `dacbench.runner.run()`.
 Proposed solution: add common baseclass for Runner and RemoteRunner that handles argument parsing and defines interface for method run()
 * [ ] Improve experiment setup (currently only one experiment hardcoded in RemoteRunnerServer.get_environment()))
 * Measure performance of containerized version vs. non-containerized version
 * [ ] Add guide on how to build own containers also useful for internal usage

+## Building and Operating a Container

+A container is build based on the description in a `.def` file.
+The exiting definition files are places in `recipes`.

+Currently there is only one definition file available thats building a container containing a full installation of `DACbench`.
+This should be changed to separate files per benchmark (group) with common dependencies.
+Requires corresponding build targets / extras.

+To build the container file from the definition file run:
+`singularity build container_file.sif definition_file.def`

+Note that you need either to run the build process using root or the `--fakeroot` flag:
+`sudo singularity build dachbench.sif dacbench/container/recipes/dachbench.def`
+or
+`sudo singularity build --fakeroot dachbench.sif dacbench/container/recipes/dachbench.def`